Courses

 Optional: Variety of material for experimental techniques – spray bottle, toothbrush, salt, plastic wrap, sponges, crayons

-*Please note that there will be break weeks on Monday 6th May and Monday 27th May (for Bank Holidays) courses will resume the following week, meaning that the last session will take place Monday 1st July.
+*Please note that there will a break week on Monday 28th October (for Half Term) and courses will resume the following week, meaning that the last session will take place Monday 9th December.

 Book Now